SovnSkyrim/Aldrnari/README.md

 You may want to use the command ```player.sae idlestaticposeastart``` to stop your character doing animations when using Racemenu.
 Just jump when you've got the control of your character to reset it.

+After making your character a few options will appear in front of you:
+- First: Your race's history.
+This grants you different buffs.
+- Second: The choice between Ralof and Hadvar: Only important for Civil War Questline.
+- Third: The attack speed fix. **YOU MUST DISABLE IT**
+- Fourth: You can choose to not enable your health regeneration.
+You can choose either.

 Once the game has loaded, wait until there are no more messages on the top left corner.

 ## Gameplay advices